sushantmane/jost/README.md

-# JOST - Java based Open Storage Tools
+# JOST - Java Open Storage Toolkit

 Jost is an open source storage toolkit for the Java platform.